 The Judgments and Liens Index Office is responsible for performing searches for outstanding liens and/or judgments and certifying the results thereof and providing computers for public use to obtain judgment, lien and case information.

 Major Jury Program encompasses all Major Civil Jury cases with the exception of Commerce and Mass Tort cases.
 Day Forward Case Management is the system that has been created to coordinate and schedule these cases for trial.
 To manage these cases more effectively, judges assigned to this program are divided into teams.
 Each team is assigned a Court Administrative officer who acts as the liaison to the Team Leader.

-Notice: All courts will be closed on Monday, February 18, 2019 in observance of PRESIDENTS' DAY, except Municipal Court's Arraignment Court, Bail Acceptance and the filing of Emergency Protection from Abuse Petitions at the Stout Center for Criminal Justice, 1301 Filbert St. 2/15/2019
+Notice: All courts will be closed on Friday, April 19, 2019 in observance of GOOD FRIDAY, except Municipal Court's Arraignment Court, Bail Acceptance and the filing of Emergency Protection from Abuse Petitions at the Stout Center for Criminal Justice, 1301 Filbert St. 4/16/2019